NikSchaefer/MadHacks-2025/README.md

-# MadLectures
+# 🎙️ MadLectures

-Transforming bad lectures into great ones, in real-time
+### _Transforming bad lectures into great ones, in real-time._

+MadLectures listens to your lecture, uses Gemini AI to extract the good stuff, and speak it back to you using Fish Audio like in the quality of a ted talk.

+---

 ## Inspiration